slepc/slepc/doc/source/documentation/hands-on/hands-on0.md

 **Library Initialization** : All SLEPc programs must begin with a call to `SlepcInitialize`, which in turn initializes PETSc and MPI.
 Similarly, at the end of the program `SlepcFinalize` must be called for library cleanup.

-**Input/Output** : In this example, we do input/output via a call to a PETSc function, {{'[PetscPrintf](https://petsc.org/{}/manualpages/Sys/PetscPrintf)'.format(branch)}}.
+**Input/Output** : In this example, we do input/output via a call to a PETSc function, {external:doc}`PetscPrintf`.
 Remember that in parallel programs input/output cannot be done simply via C standard library functions.
 Note that in SLEPc programs we can freely use any PETSc function.

 **Error Checking** : All SLEPc routines return an integer indicating whether an error has occurred during the call.
-The PETSc macro {{'[PetscCall](https://petsc.org/{}/manualpages/Sys/PetscCall)'.format(branch)}} checks the return value and calls the PETSc error handler upon error detection.
-All function calls should be wrapped around `PetscCall` to enable a complete error traceback.
+The PETSc macro {external:doc}`PetscCall` checks the return value and calls the PETSc error handler upon error detection.
+All function calls should be wrapped around {external:doc}`PetscCall` to enable a complete error traceback.

 ## Running the Program